-One full-tuition scholarships are available to students who have been named National Merit/National Achievement finalists by the National Merit Corporation.
-Qualified students should submit a copy of their award letter from the National merit Corporation as their application for one of these scholarships by March 1.
+One full-tuition scholarship is available to students who have been named National Merit/National Achievement finalists by the National Merit Corporation.
+Qualified students should submit a copy of their award letter from the National Merit Corporation as their application for one of these scholarships by March 1.
 A committee will review each student's application for admission, writing sample and transcript.
 Any National Merit/National Achievement finalist who does not receive one of the full-tuition scholarships may receive a Loyola-sponsored $2,000 scholarship.

 School of Education Half-Tuition Scholarship

 Two half-tuition scholarships are offered to incoming freshman entering the School of Education.
 Applicants must have a composite score of 25 or higher on the ACT or equivalent SAT score and a 3.4 high school GPA or higher.
 This scholarship may not be combined with another academic award and will replace any previously awarded scholarship.
 The deadline to apply for this application is March 1, 2016.
-Please check back in December for the application.
+Please check your admitted student status page for the application

 Senn High School Scholars

 Loyola University Chicago offers five awards via a selective process to admitted students from Senn High School.
 Eligible students must graduate from Senn High School by the Summer 2015 and be admitted to Loyola by February 1, 2015.
 Admitted students are also encouraged to file the Free Application for Federal Student Aid by February 15, 2015 given the opportunity to qualify for the Illinois Monetary Program (MAP) amongst other need-based awards.
 Undocumented students are invited to apply as well.
 The application deadline is March 1, 2016.
-Please check back in December for the application.
+Please check your admitted student status page for the application

 For more information about scholarship opportunities for undergraduates, please contact the Financial Aid Office at 773.508.7704 or email@example.com.